 What happens to my financial aid if I don’t complete all the courses for which I am registered?

 To remain eligible for aid, you must successfully complete a minimum of 67% of the courses you attempt.
 Since this measure is based on your entire academic history (including transfer credits), your performance in an individual course may have no impact on your eligibility for financial aid.
 However, an accumulation of unsuccessful courses will affect your eligibility.
 Transfer courses accepted toward your degree count as both attempted and completed courses.
-Accepted transfer courses are those that are recorded as passed Division I or a filed Division II contract.

 What if the qualitative rate falls below 50%?